-Georgia Gov. Brian Kemp forbids cities, counties from requiring masks as coronavirus surges in the state
+Georgia Gov. Brian Kemp sues Atlanta over mask requirement as coronavirus surges in the state

 Kemp’s office on Wednesday emphasized that the governor is still asking Georgians to voluntarily wear masks.

 “We’ve been clear in previous orders and statements that local mask mandates are unenforceable,” Candice Broce, Kemp’s communications director, told the Augusta Chronicle.
-“The Governor has encouraged Georgians to wear them voluntarily for months now.”
+“The governor has encouraged Georgians to wear them voluntarily for months now.”

-Kemp’s resistance to mask mandates had already been creating a deep rift between him and some high-profile officials, namely Atlanta Mayor Keisha Lance Bottoms (D).
-Local officials who enacted mask mandates viewed Kemp’s encouragement that people wear masks — and the lack of specific ban on mask mandates — as permission to legally pass their own mandates.
+Kemp’s resistance to mask mandates had already been creating a deep rift between him and some high-profile officials, chiefly Bottoms.
+Local officials who enacted mask mandates viewed Kemp’s encouragement that people wear masks — and the lack of a specific ban on mask mandates — as permission to legally pass their own mandates.

-But after Bottoms issued her order requiring face masks in public, Kemp’s office called it “unenforceable.”
+But after Bottoms issued her July 8 order requiring masks in public, Kemp’s office called it “unenforceable.”

 “If the Mayor wants to flatten the curve in Atlanta, she should start enforcing the current provisions of the Governor’s orders,” the July 10 statement said — apparently encouraging Bottoms to adopt a more relaxed approach as she reported the state capital was in a crisis.
 New York Gov. Andrew M. Cuomo (D) offered to help the city.